makerbot/MightyBoardFirmware/docs/Rep2XTempTable.md

 # Temperature Table for recording Temperatures for the Rep2X's Thermistor
+Because different thermistor tables have been used to ascertain these readings, they can only be used to find relative differences between thermocouple locations.

 ## Table:
 All temperature were taken with a Fluke Type k Thermocouple.
 Temperatures were set with RepG, and given ~2 minutes to settle.
 In the event of a constant oscillating temperature, the average was recorded.
 Temperatures above 70°C tended to oscillate more than temperatures below.